theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

 - [`QuadratureVI`](@ref) : Variational Inference with gradients computed by estimating the expected log-likelihood via quadrature.
 - [`MCIntegrationVI`](@ref) : Variational Inference with gradients computed by estimating the expected log-likelihood via Monte Carlo Integration

-We also use [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) to provide a HMC algorithm, although generally the Gibbs sampling is preferable when available.
+[WIP] : [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) will be integrated at some point, although generally the Gibbs sampling is preferable when available.

 ### [Compatibility table](@id compat_table)